 Synonyms of Erigeron canadensis (31)(Updated on 3-7-21): Aster canadensis (L.) E.H.L.Krause, Caenotus canadensis (L.) Raf., Caenotus pusillus Raf., Conyza canadensis (L.) Cronquist, Conyza canadensis var. glabrata (A.Gray) Cronquist, Conyza canadensis var. incisa P.D.Sell, Conyza canadensis var. obovoidea P.D.Sell, Conyza canadensis var. pusilla (Nutt.)
 Cronquist, Conyza canadensis var. robusta P.D.Sell, Conyza canadensis var. simplex P.D.Sell, Conyza parva Cronquist, Conyzella canadensis (L.) Rupr., Erigeron canadensis f. coloratus Fassett, Erigeron canadensis var. glabratus A.Gray, Erigeron canadensis var. grandiflorus Schwein., Erigeron canadensis var. pusillus (Nutt.)
 B.Boivin, Erigeron canadensis var. strictus Farw., Erigeron myriocephalus Rech.f. & Edelb., Erigeron paniculatus Lam., Erigeron pusillus Nutt., Erigeron ruderalis Salisb., Erigeron setiferus Post ex Boiss., Erigeron strictus DC., Inula canadensis Bernh., Leptilon canadense (L.) Britton, Leptilon canadense var. pusillum (Nutt.)
 Daniels, Leptilon pusillum (Nutt.)
 Britton, Marsea canadensis (L.) V.M.Badillo, Senecio ciliatus Walter, Tessenia canadensis (L.) Bubani, Trimorpha canadensis (L.) Lindm.

 Erigeron canadensis L. is the correct and accepted scientific name for this plant.
 The genus and species were named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.
-Many websites use the name Conyza canadensis (L.) Cronquist which was named and described as such by Arthur John Cronquist in the Bulletin of the Torrey Club in 1943.
-The other websites have either not updated the name or they choose to use Conyza canadensis.
-Maybe they didn’t get the memo. 🙂 I generally stick with what Plants of the World Online says because I think they are the most up to date database.
+Many websites are still using the name Conyza canadensis (L.) Cronquist which was named and described as such by Arthur John Cronquist in the Bulletin of the Torrey Club in 1943.

-Plants of the World Online lists 454 species in the Erigeron genus (as of 2-10-20 when I am updating this page).
-Erigeron is a member of the Asteraceae Family along with 1,763 other genera.
+Plants of the World Online lists 456 species in the Erigeron genus (as of 3-7-21 when I last updated this page).
+It is a member of the plant family Asteraceae with 1,679 genera.
 Those numbers could change as updates are made (and likely will).

-As you can see by the map above provided by Plants of the World Online, with permission, Erigeron canadensis is a very widespread species.
+As you can see by the map above provided by Plants of the World Online, Erigeron canadensis is a very widespread species.
 Areas in green are where it is native and purple is where it has been introduced.
 The map on the USDA Plants Database for North America is about the same but includes another province in Canada.
-It could be more widespread and not reported.
+It could be more widespread than the maps show

 Erigeron canadensis is an annual weed with a strong ascending growth habit.
 They generally start branching out toward the upper part of the stem and produce LOADS of flowers and seeds.
 The long, lance-shaped leaves are arranged in an alternate pattern along the stems.
 The stems and leaf margins are covered with white hairs.

-The multitude of flowers produce seeds which are carried through the wind.
+The multitude of flowers produce seeds that are carried through the wind.